Yarim-Lim III: War with the Hittites

-The Hittite king Hattusili I exploited Alalakh's proclamation of sovereignty and the internal dissent it caused in Yamhad.
+During Middle Bronze IIB, around 1620s BCE, the Hittite king Hattusili I attacked Yamhad.
+Some scholars argue that he exploited Alalakh's proclamation of sovereignty and the internal dissent it caused in Yamhad.
 He attacked Alalakh in the second year of his Syrian campaigns and conquered it, cutting Aleppo's route to the sea.
 Yarim-Lim did not send troops to aid Alalakh and the city was destroyed.
-He (Hattusili) then attacked Urshu.
+Hattusili I then attacked Urshu.
 Yarim-Lim and Carchemish sent aid to the city in vain, and Hattusili destroyed it.

 The Hurrians supported by Yarim-Lim attacked Hattusili's newly acquired lands while he was campaigning against Arzawa.
 He came back on his second campaign, this time fighting Aleppo directly.

 In the sixth year of his Syrian campaigns, Hattusili headed toward Hassuwa (Khashshum).
 Yarim-Lim sent the Aleppan army under the leadership of General Zukrassi, the heavy-armed troops leader accompanied by General Zaludis, the commander of the Manda troops.
 The army consisted of about a hundred chariots and thousands of foot soldiers.
 The battle took place near Atalur mountain (located north of Aleppo, not very far from the Amanus, it can be identified with the Kurd-Dagh Mountains).
 Hattusili emerged victorious.
 Then he destroyed Hassuwa and moved on destroying Yamhad's other Hurrian allies such as Zippasna and Hahhum.
 Hattusuli then crossed the Euphrates, comparing himself with Sargon of Akkad and returned to Hattusa.